jb3dahmen/ApacheSparkQuickstart/README.md

 | 2 | Tara | 1   | peanuts       |
 | 3 | Nova | 6   | chicken       |

-However, this data structure is much more powerful because under the hood your data is distributed which makes it very fast and optimized for large amounts of data compared to a typical pandas DataFrame.
-The cool part is that you can get all of this functionality very easily and not have to worry about the details if you don't want to.
-In your notebook type the code below, before you run it what do you think this line of code does?
+However, this data structure is much more powerful because under the hood it is distributed which makes it very fast and optimized for large amounts of data compared to a typical pandas DataFrame. **Databricks and Spark let you split the computational load across multiple computing resources and the cool part is that you can get all of this functionality very easily and not have to worry about the details of distributed computing if you don't want to.** Let's see this in action, in your notebook type the code below, before you run it what do you think this line of code does?

 ```python
 iot_df = spark.read.json("/databricks-datasets/iot/iot_devices.json")
 iot_df.first()
 ```

 Databricks provides several example data files you can use to learn.
 In the example above we use the Internet of Things (IOT) JSON data file which contains examples of data you might get from an IOT device such as device name or battery level.
 You'll notice that we first used the `spark` command which gave us a `SparkSession` object.
 From there we were able to access to spark’s file reading functionality using the `read.json()` method (there are several [other ways to read and create data](https://spark.apache.org/docs/2.3.0/sql-programming-guide.html#data-sources) using Spark).
 This method will read in a JSON file and return a DataFrame object which we store in the variable `iot_df`.
-After you run this command imagine something like this table exists in memory:
+After you run this command imagine something like this table is created:

 **IOT Device Readings**